karlmatti/nodejs-upload-image-in-2-sizes/README.md

-# Save images in 2 sizes on S3 bucket
+# Save image in 2 sizes on S3 bucket

 Technologies:
 * Docker